ChackDan/PStemp/Add-AzureRmServiceFabricNodeType.md

 ```

 ### -VmUserName
-The user name for login to Vm
+The user name for logging into the Vm.

 ```yaml
 Type: String